ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.20.0] - 2025-02-18 - VR Library and Hierarchy Building Improvements

+### Added:

+- Added a “+” icon to quickly add videos by clicking on their thumbnail in the VR library
+- Added a “select all” button to the trigger modal so all triggers can be selected for filtering

+### Removed:

+- Removed a ui tooltip which is no longer used

 ## [1.19.0] - 2025-02-17 - Hosting and API Improvements

 ### Changed